Comprehensive Psychiatric Evaluation for Children

 The following are the most common components of a comprehensive, diagnostic psychiatric evaluation.
 However, each evaluation is different, as each child's symptoms and behaviors are different.
 Evaluation may include:

-Description of behaviors present (for example, when do the behaviors occur, how long does the behavior last, what are the conditions in which the behaviors most often occur)
+Description of behaviors present (for example, when do the behaviors happen, how long does the behavior last, what are the conditions in which the behaviors most often happen)

 Description of symptoms noted (physical and psychiatric symptoms)

 Effects of behaviors or symptoms as related to:

 Relationships and interactions with others (for example, parents, siblings, classmates, or teachers)

 Personal and family history of emotional, behavioral, or developmental disorders

 Complete medical history, including description of the child's overall physical health, list of any other illnesses or conditions present, and any treatments currently being given